-The way the Jakarta Post attaches Ahok to jokowi in example [4.1] suggests that the Jakarta Post does not only focus on Jokowi as the main role but emphasizes that Ahok has a part too.
-Meanwhile, the way Kalla is mentioned together with Jokowi in example [4.2] implies that they are a pair who work together.
-It also denotes that the plans offered are the representation of their thoughts and therefore the plans will be executed by both of them.
+The way the Jakarta Post attaches Ahok to Jokowi in example [1] suggests that the Jakarta Post does not solely focus on Jokowi as the main role but emphasizes that Ahok has a part too.
+Meanwhile, the way Kalla is mentioned together with Jokowi in example [2] implies that they are a pair who works together.
+It also denotes that the plans offered are the representation of their thoughts and therefore the plans will be executed by both.

-As Table 4.1 illustrates, the Jakarta Post does not mention Kalla as the vice president along with Jokowi when they have been chosen for the presidential seats.
-It implies that the Jakarta Post does not try to emphasize who the vice president is and his role in the government, as it does in the governor period.
-It also means that after Jokowi and Kalla are elected, Jokowi is the one who has the control to execute the government's programs.
-As the result, the Jakarta Post prefers to only utilize deixis 'he' so the readers know that the one who will be praised and blamed for the results of the government's programs is Jokowi, not Jokowi and Kalla.
+As Table 1 illustrates, the Jakarta Post does not mention Kalla as the vice president along with Jokowi when they have been chosen for the presidential seats.
+It implies that the Jakarta Post does not try to underline who the vice president is and his role in the government, as it does in the governor period.
+It may also mean that after Jokowi and Kalla are elected, Jokowi is the one who has the control to execute the government's programs.
+As a result, the Jakarta Post prefers to only utilize deixis 'he' so the readers know that the one who will be either praised or blamed for the performance of the government is Jokowi, not Jokowi and Kalla.